Boating Safety Guide (2026-2028)

 Sanitation Devices

 If a vessel is equipped with a marine toilet or other similar device for the disposition of sewage or other wastes, only that type of marine toilet equipped with a treatment device meeting standards established by the state water pollution control board.
 The board shall furnish a list of the types of treatment devices currently available and considered acceptable for use with marine toilets under this subsection.
 No person owning or operating a vessel upon the waters of this state may use, operate or permit the use or operation of any marine toilet or similar device unless it is approved under this subsection.
-No person may discharge into the waters of this state, directly or indirectly from a vessel, any untreated sewage or other wastes.
+No person may discharge into the waters of this state, directly or indirectly from a vessel, any untreated sewage or other waste.
 No container of untreated sewage or other wastes may be placed, left, discharged or caused to be placed, left, or discharged in or near any waters of this state from a vessel in such a manner or quantity as to create a nuisance or health hazard, or pollute such waters.

 No person may operate or give permission for the operation of a vessel which is not equipped as required by this section or modification thereof.